bamboocreative/bamboocreative.github.io/_project/line6.md

 order: 2
 ---

-Line 6 describes themselves as both musicians and technologists with a love of bringing top-notch, no-hassle audio products to market.
-When planning to release a game-changing new amp, Amplifi, Line 6 knew they would need a game-changing new website to showcase their innovation.
-They came to Bamboo Creative with this charge so we designed a beautiful and intuitive experience that allows Line 6 to give a product like Amplifi the attention it deserves.
-Congratulations, Line 6, on your revolutionary new amp!
+This industry-leading company continually introduces innovative audio products to musicians and technologists.

+To showcase their revolutionary new bluetooth-enabled, cloud-synced, Amplifi system, Bamboo Creative designed a beautiful, storytelling experience that highlights all of the ways this amp changes the game.
+Full-width video and gorgeous product imagery inspire the guitarist that lives in all of us.

 ![line-six](/images/client-assets/{{page.slug}}/01.jpg)
 ![line-six](/images/client-assets/{{page.slug}}/02.jpg)